farlies/rsked/doc/INSTALLATION.md

 ### Notes

 - On Ubuntu 20.04, replace `boost1.67` packages with `boost1.71`.
+  and libgnuradio-osmosdr0.1.4  with libgnuradio-osmosdr0.2.0 and
+  and libvolk1-bin with libvolk2-bin

 - The VLC Media player is typically included in the minimal install, but if command `vlc` is missing, install `vlc`.